Pillars of Change

 Ruby is focused on fighting back against legislation, like Education Spending

-Accounts, that further increases inequality in our state compared to others in the U.S., and getting on a path to a to a weighted funding model for students based on need and increasing Basic Education Program.*
+Accounts, that further increases inequality in our state compared to others in the U.S., and getting on a path to a weighted funding model for students based on need and increasing Basic Education Program.
+This feels especially urgent as we navigate uncertainty in education.

 "A number of factors contribute to these achievement gaps, including inequitable access to resources such as school funding, high-quality curriculum, advanced courses, and the most effective teachers.
 The totality of that injustice, of course, cannot be laid at the feet of American educators; however, we must forthrightly acknowledge that most teachers are not prepared to work in diverse classrooms and communities of color. ”